Thomas Howard (American football): Oakland Raiders

-2006

-He recorded 110 tackles, 88 solo tackles, and 1 pass deflection in 2006.
+Howard recorded 110 tackles, 88 solo tackles, and 1 pass deflection in 2006.

-2007

 Howard's second season started off with an interception in each of his first 4 games, 2 of them which were returned for touchdowns.
 Since then he has also recorded a quarterback sack and 8 passes defensed.
 In only his second NFL season, Howard led the NFL in linebacker interceptions with 6 for 172 yards and 2 touchdowns.
 At the end of 2007, Howard had 95 tackles, 77 solo, 11 pass deflections, 6 interceptions, 1 sack, and 2 touchdowns.